Funding & Travel

 Kent County Council 16+ Travel Cards

-On this, we have to prioritise the needs of the staff over the students for the common sense reason that if staff cannot move quickly and efficiently between the two sites, lessons cannot take place.
+We have to prioritise the needs of the staff over the students for the common sense reason that if staff cannot move quickly and efficiently between the two sites, lessons cannot take place.
 Parking is also sometimes difficult because we share sites with a number of other organisations.

-If you want to park in this car park, you will need to apply for a permit from Mrs Evans.
+If you want to park in this car park, you will need to apply for a permit from Mrs Hilton.
 If you live within close walking distance of the school and we have too many applications, we may need to refuse you.

 You are not allowed to park on the Beeches site even in the visitors’ car park.

-You must not drive above 5mph on site- this may seem ridiculously slow, but we have very small children on site who could run out in front of a car at any moment- if you are seen driving too fast or otherwise dangerously, you will be banned.
+You must not drive above 5mph on site - this may seem ridiculously slow, but we have very small children on site who could run out in front of a car at any moment.
+If you are seen driving too fast or otherwise dangerously, you will be banned.

 Sixth Form students’ cars must stay at the Sixth Form Centre, even if lessons are at the Beeches site.